19. Objects I — Introduction

 The

-starts the classAnything indented is part of the
+class Circle:starts the classAnything indented is part of the

-class definitionLike how anything indented under an
+Circleclass definitionLike how anything indented under an

-is part of theif
+ifis part of theifblock

 The docstring comment is a simple description of the class